orwel1984/cpp/Foundational-Concepts/Smart-Pointers.md

 Let's discuss what intent is expressed by different smart pointer parameters:

 - **unique_ptr< T >**   <p>
-Express the intent that the function should take ownership of the pointer, or in other words your passing ownership of the object.
+Express the intent that the function will take ownership of the pointer, or in other words your passing ownership of the object.

 ```cpp
 void sink(unique_ptr<widget>); // takes ownership of the widget